-k) Zakat and income tax
+k) Zakat

-The Company is subject to Zakat and income tax in accordance with the regulations of the General Authority of Zakat and Tax (GAZT).
+The Company is subject to zakat in accordance with the regulations of the Zakat, Tax and Custom Authority (ZATCA).
 Zakat and income taxes are charged to the statement of income.
 Additional amounts payable, if any, at the finalization of final assessments are accounted for when such amounts are determined.

-l) Assets held in trust or in a fiduciary capacity
+1) Assets held in trust or in a fiduciary capacity